Madison Keys: Sponsors

 Keys has been sponsored by Nike since she was 14 years old, who provide her with clothing and shoes.
-Wilson is Keys's racket sponsor.
-She helped launch the Wilson Ultra line of rackets in the middle of 2017 and specifically uses the Ultra Tour model.
+Wilson was Keys's racket sponsor until 2024.
+She helped launch the Wilson Ultra line of rackets in the middle of 2017 and specifically used the Ultra Tour model.

+As for the Australian Open 2025, she changed her racket model to Yonex Ezone, with which she won the first major title in her career.

 Keys is the first American ambassador for the French water company, Evian, which Maria Sharapova also endorses.
 In 2018, Keys partnered with the contact lens brand Acuvue.
 She has also endorsed Orangetheory Fitness, a company based in Boca Raton where Keys has been a long-time resident.

+In June 2025, Keys was named the first athlete brand ambassador for fine-jewelry company Brilliant Earth in August.

 Personal life

 Keys has said that she looks up to Roger Federer because of his class and his positive attitude on the court.
 Venus and Serena Williams were also two of her favorite players growing up.
 Although she first liked Venus for her tennis dresses, Keys also later admired Serena for her efforts in the fight to bridge the prize money gap between men and women in tennis.
 She was also a big fan of her future coach Lindsay Davenport as well as Kim Clijsters.

 Keys is very close friends with Sloane Stephens and CoCo Vandeweghe.
 She hugged Stephens after losing the 2017 US Open final and jumped into Vandeweghe's lap after beating her in the 2017 Stanford Classic final.

-Keys is biracial, as her mother is European-American and her father is African-American.
-Nonetheless, she prefers to be recognized for who she is rather than her race, saying, "I don't really identify myself as white or African-American.
+Keys is biracial, as her mother is white and her father is African American.
+On her race, she has said, "I don't really identify myself as white or African American.
 I'm just me.
 I'm Madison."

 Keys is an ambassador for Fearlessly Girl, an organization dedicated to fighting bullying and cyber-bullying, with a focus on reaching out to high school girls.
 She co-hosted the first summit for the group with founder Kate Whitfield in her hometown of Rock Island in 2016.

 In February 2020, Keys relaunched Fearlessly Girl into a nonprofit organization called Kindness Wins.
 In its mission statement, the organization is described as "a platform for kindness, with special emphasis on kindness to self, kindness to youth and kindness to others in times of struggle."
 Kindness Wins looks to partner with other similarly minded groups, and to provide grants and support to people who are making the world a better place.

-As of 2023, she is engaged to fellow American tennis player Bjorn Fratangelo, whom she has been dating since 2017.
+In November 2024, she married Bjorn Fratangelo, a former ATP top 100 player whom she had been dating since 2017.